 Over the years, I have received many requests from self-insured employers to increase the reserves just enough to cover the indemnity and medical payments for that week or month.

-The small increases (stair-stepping) compares to using the map functions on your phone but only for five miles at a time.
-If an employer does not know the complete directions at the start of the claim, increasing the reserves just enough to pay a bill may end up with the self–insured employer lost in the future of the claim.
+The small increases (stair-stepping) compare to using the map functions on your phone but only for five miles at a time.
+If an employer does not know the complete directions at the start of the claim, increasing the reserves just enough to pay a bill may end up with the self-insured employer lost in the future of the claim.

-IBENR (Incurred But Enough Not Reported) a cousin IBNR (Incurred But Not Reported) exacts a heavy toll on a self-insured Workers Comp program.
+IBENR (Incurred But Enough Not Reported) a cousin of IBNR (Incurred But Not Reported) exacts a heavy toll on a self-insured Workers Comp program.
 A wise actuary recognizes a pattern of stair-stepping.
 The actuary that sets your Loss Development Factor (similar to an E-Mod) usually ramps up the expected values to completely close out the claims.

 Fixes For The Problems

 - Budget your contact time with your adjuster.
 Use short and direct emailed questions if needed.
-Calling will only cause the adjuster to have to review the file and then get back to you – Employer cheating themselves on their adjuster’s limited time.
+Calling will only cause the adjuster to have to review the file and then get back to you – Employers cheating themselves on their adjuster’s limited time.

 - Find your UNISTAT date ASAP.
 The UNISTAT date is usually 18o days after policy expiration.
 Use that date as your guide to do file reviews with the adjusting staff.
 I have written numerous articles on setting up a claims review diary in this blog.
 Check out those suggestions.

 - Completely fill out the FROI’s.
 One unfinished blank can be costly.
 Attach any initial medical treatment and list of witnesses to the accident.
 Be extremely verbose.
 The more info the adjusting staff has on hand at the first of the claim, the better the results for all, including the injured employee.